First Reading Isaiah 60:1–6

 Psalm 72:1–2, 7–8, 10–11, 12–13

-May the kings of Tarshish and of the isles
+May the kings of Tarshish and the islands bring tribute,

 Reading the Word